Last updated March 26, 2020.

-- Coronavirus disease 2019 (COVID-19) is a newly identified viral disease in China that results in respiratory illness (including pneumonia) and is acquired via inhalation of airborne respiratory droplets from an infected person, direct contact with contaminated surfaces, or direct contact with an animal source (possibly pangolins).
+- Coronavirus disease 2019 (COVID-19), a newly identified viral disease that originated in China, has now spread worldwide, with the number of cases reported outside of China exceeding the number of cases reported in China; Europe and the U.S. are currently most affected.
+COVID-19 results in respiratory illness (including pneumonia) and is acquired via inhalation of airborne respiratory droplets from an infected person or direct contact with contaminated surfaces.

-- Risk is generally low for travelers going to China but may be increased in persons exposed to ill-appearing persons in affected areas or those using health care facilities in affected areas (especially for persons with underlying medical conditions).
-The situation has been declared a Public Health Emergency of International Concern and is evolving daily; a travel medicine specialist should be consulted immediately before the actual trip.
+- Risk is present for persons in countries with ongoing community transmission (no obvious exposure to ill-appearing persons) or those using health care facilities in affected areas (especially for older persons and those with underlying medical conditions).
+Risk should be assumed present in all countries of the world and is higher with exposure to ill-appearing persons.
+The situation has been declared a global pandemic by the World Health Organization (WHO) and is evolving daily; a travel medicine specialist should be consulted immediately before an actual trip.

 - Symptoms commonly include fever, cough, shortness of breath, and difficulty breathing.

-- Consequences of infection include severe pneumonia and possibly death.
+- Consequences of infection include severe pneumonia, respiratory failure, and, possibly, death.

-- Prevention includes observing respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing), and social distancing (maintaining a distance of 2 m [6 ft] from ill-appearing persons) and avoiding direct or indirect contact with animals (live or dead).
+- Prevention includes observing respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing (remaining out of congregate settings, avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others).

-- Most countries are advising deferral of either nonessential travel or all travel to China; a number of countries have published entry travel restrictions, and some have medical clearance requirements.
+- Most countries are advising deferral of either nonessential international travel or all travel, even domestically.
+A number of countries have published travel entry restrictions, and some have medical clearance requirements.

 - Entry screening has been implemented at international ports of entry in almost all countries; persons with history of travel to a risk location will be detained and isolated or quarantined based on symptom status.

-The survival rate of SARS-CoV-2 on surfaces or in the environment is currently unknown.
-In general, the survivability of coronaviruses on surfaces is significant, usually 1 to 6 days (longest on plastic); the risk of spread is very low from items shipped at ambient temperatures over several days.
-No evidence exists of SARS transmission associated with imported goods; no associated cases have been reported in the U.S.
+The survival rate of SARS-CoV-2 is about 1 to 6 days at room temperature, with specific survival rates of 72 hours on plastic and stainless steel, 24 hours on cardboard, and 4 hours on copper.
+The risk of spread is very low from items shipped at ambient temperatures over several days.
+No evidence exists of SARS-CoV-2 transmission associated with imported goods; no associated cases have been reported in the U.S.

-Disinfection processes that are effective for other coronaviruses should be followed for now.
+Disinfection processes that are effective for other coronaviruses should be followed.
 Clean daily all "high-touch" surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tables, and bedside tables.
 Also, clean any surfaces that may have blood, bodily fluids, and/or secretions or excretions on them.
 Use a diluted bleach solution or a household disinfectant with a label that says "EPA-approved."
-To make a bleach solution, add 15 mL (1 tablespoon) of bleach to 1 L (1 quart) of water; for a larger supply, add 60 mL (2 oz) of bleach to 4 L (1 gallon) of water.
+To make a bleach solution, add 20 mL (4 teaspoons) of bleach to 1 L (1 quart) of water; for a larger supply, add 75 mL (5 tablespoons) of bleach to 4 L (1 gallon) of water.

-Risk is generally low for travelers but may be increased in the following cases:
+Risk is significant for travelers going to all countries but may be increased in the following cases:

 - Close contact with ill-appearing persons or persons diagnosed with COVID-19 (especially high risk)